 No stranger to technology

-Probably the most well-known example is Untappd, a smartphone networking app that allows users to score the quality of beers they’re drinking, see what their friends are drinking and even make recommendations depending on the user’s preferences – thus enhancing the consumer’s overall experience.
+Probably the most well-known example is Untappd, an app that allows users to score the quality of beers they’re drinking, see what their friends are drinking and even make recommendations depending on the user’s preferences – thus enhancing the consumer’s overall experience.

 But aside from benefiting the beer drinkers, Untappd also helped the brewers and bar owners alike better understand their customer’s purchase behaviours and provided analytics to help them make strategic customer engagement and inventory decisions.